Saxenda Weight Loss Injections

 –MK, 28th September 2022

-Saxenda is an injectable prescription medicine used to help those with obesity lose weight and keep this weight off.
-Saxenda should be used with a reduced calorie diet and increased physical activity.
-It is important to be aware that it may need to be used long term.
+This medication can be used to help those with obesity lose weight and keep this weight off.
+This treatment should be used with a reduced calorie diet and increased physical activity.

-- Hints and tips on how to cope with potential side effects
+• Hints and tips on how to cope with potential side effects

-- Lifestyle webinars – simple, clear information on important lifestyle factors such as sleep, stress, diet and exercise.
+• Lifestyle webinars – simple, clear information on important lifestyle factors such as sleep, stress, diet and exercise.

-- Carefully selected referral websites that provide patient education and support.
+• Carefully selected referral websites that provide patient education and support.

-- Ongoing patient support via our doctor messaging service through your secure patient account.
 Please note that this messaging service is available Monday to Friday between 9am-5.30pm.
 If you require urgent assessment or advice please arrange a video consultation or contact your local doctor/ out of hours service.

-- Repeat prescriptions can be provided after the initial 16 weeks if clinically appropriate.
+• Repeat prescriptions can be provided after the initial 16 weeks if clinically appropriate.

 Your Journey